 It was the Stones’ 1972 Exile on Main Street tour, when the band was at its height.
 During that tour, they typically opened with Brown Sugar, rocked through Gimme Shelter, You Can’t Always Get What You Want, Jumpin’ Jack Flash, Street Fighting Man and ended with Satisfaction.

-Fifteen thousand fans were waiting for them in Boston on July 18, but the Richards and Jagger scuffled with a photographer in Warwick, where they’d played the night before.
+Fifteen thousand fans were waiting for them in Boston on July 18, 1972, but Richards and Jagger scuffled with a photographer in Warwick, where they’d played the night before.
 The Rhode Island State Police took them into custody, just before they were to leave for their Boston concert.

 White probably didn’t know who the Rolling Stones were, but he got on the phone and called Rhode Island officials, telling them a riot could break out at Boston Garden if they didn’t play.